khemanth958/KDD/README.md

 # KDD
 This project is done as a semester project in the Knowledge discovery in Databases course.
-We have used clustering and topic analysis to discover surprising elements from the health database
+We have used clustering and topic analysis to discover surprising elements from a diabetes article database.
+We extracted top 10 words from each cluster and found out the mutual information between the words extracted from each cluster to common words like diabetes,health e.t.c.
+We then studied the effects of those words on diabetes whether they increase the effect or decrease